disc-o/disco_app/README.md

         "client_secret": "secret",
         "client_name": "IKEA (optional)",
         "response_type": "token",
-        "redirect_uri": "https://ikea.com/redirect",    // this can be anything as we won't follow the redirect anyways, but it provides an alternative way of handling the callback
+        "redirect_uri": "https://ikea.com/redirect   // this can be anything as we won't follow the redirect anyways, but it provides an alternative way of handling the callback", "scope": "key_b+address",
-        "scope": "key_b+address",
     },
     "followAllRedirects": false